huguesv/AudioPlayer/README.md

 - Playing music from other formats such as wav, mp3, flac, ogg, etc. Just use a regular music player for that.

+Album and track metadata is loaded from the CDTEXT information when present in cue file.

+Additional metadata is optionally retrieved from [CueToolsDB](https://db.cue.tools/), including album art.

 ## Desktop Player

 ![Audio Player on Windows Screenshot](images/windows-dark-nowplaying.png?raw=true "Audio Player on Windows Screenshot")